oToToT/JudgeGirl-Scoreboard/README.md

 After that, you should rename it to `student_info.php`.

 Now, you could enjoy the fancy scoreboard of JudgeGirl.

+To modify the statistics page, you should go to `stat/` and add some folder like `2019-all` with a `config.json` inside it.

+Then, run `python libs/gen_stat.py` to generate static html files.
+(Notice that you can't customize names in statistics page.)

 ## Special Thanks ##